 - Anterior positioning: the arms and hands are maintained in an anterior-lateral position relative to the torso, acting as dynamic stabilizers to counteract inertial disturbances.

-- Synchronized drive: the outside hand follows the trajectory of the outer ski, facilitating a unified lateral displacement of the body’s center of mass.
+- Synchronized drive: the outside hand follows the trajectory of the outside ski, facilitating a unified lateral displacement of the body’s center of mass.

 - Slope correspondence: to ensure postural efficiency, the forearms should maintain a parallel relationship with the terrain’s gradient.
 This adaptation preserves the vertical alignment of the torso and prevents compensatory leaning.